AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 | C7, Green | #73d13d <!--115,209,61--> | lch(75.8%, 92.4, **119.6°**)| #276c00 | lch( 39.8%, 56.9, **122.6°**) |
 | C9, Blue | #40a9ff <!--64,169,255--> | lch(67.0%, 90.6, **245.9°**) | #0062a1 | lch(40.0%, 63.7, **247.4°**) |

 So the short answer is NO: Material 3 does NOT exactly use YOUR custom color.
-On the other hand, the differences in CIE-Lch(ab) and CIE-Lch(uv) values ​​seem small.
-But what if I keep the lc part of the lch value and use the primary h value to recalculate the input color?
+On the other hand, the differences in CIE-Lch(ab) and CIE-Lch(uv) values ​​are small.

-Taking the last example: Blue with `rgb(64, 169, 255)` becomes `rgb(76, 168, 255)`: In other words, MORE red, slightly less green, and no difference in blue.
+If I use the HCT result from the C9, Blue example and reverse the calculation to get an RGB color, I get a different kind of blue: where the custom color is `rgb(64, 169, 255)`, the selected primary color becomes `rgb(76, 168, 255)`: In other words, a bit more red, slightly less green, and no difference in blue.

-On the left, the custom color, and on the right the extracted source color:
+On the left, the custom color, and on the right the extracted source color by HCT:

 <svg viewBox="0 0 400 100" xmlns="http://www.w3.org/2000/svg" width="600px">
   <rect x="10" y="10" height="80" width="150" rx="0" fill="rgb(64, 169, 255)" stroke="var(--md-primary-fg-color--dark)" stroke-width="2"/>